Accessibility & the Americans with Disabilities Act

 Life-sustaining equipment, such as a respirator, concentrator, or portable oxygen are permitted in all Topeka Metro vehicles and facilities.

-Service materials are available in accessible formats, such as large print or Braille, upon request from the Quincy Street Station or on the website.
+Many service materials are available in accessible formats, such as large print or Braille, upon request from the Quincy Street Station or on the website.
+Several materials are also available in Spanish.

-Topeka Metro offers free how-to-ride clinics for those who may feel unsure about riding the bus.
-The training is customized to meet each person’s needs.
+Topeka Metro offers limited "How to Ride" training for agencies and educational groups upon request.
 For those with a mobility aid, the training assists in determining if the mobility aid will fit on the ramp or lift platform and how it will be safely secured.
-Contact Customer Service at 785-783-7000 for more information.
+Contact Michelle Stottlemire at 785-730-8630 for more information.
+Training is subject to staff availability.

 Lift Paratransit Service

 Topeka Metro makes reasonable modifications to its policies, practices, or procedures when necessary to avoid discrimination on the basis of disability, or to provide program accessibility to our services, subject to several exceptions.
 Requests should be made in advance, if possible.
 If it is not possible to make a request in advance, operating personnel will make a determination whether to grant the request at the time it is made.
-To request a reasonable modification, contact Operations Supervisor Al Bradley at 785-730-8651 or email@example.com.
+To request a reasonable modification or file a reasonable modification complaint, contact Lead Operations Supervisor Al Bradley at 785-730-8651 or firstname.lastname@example.org.

 Visitors riding the fixed route with a valid reduced fare ID card from another transit system will be permitted to ride with Topeka Metro at the reduced rate.
 The ID card must be shown to the operator upon boarding and before paying the fare.